School of Nursing

 Transcript Request Form

 The Sharon Regional Health System School of Nursing, located on the System's main campus at 740 E. State St., Sharon, Pennsylvania, has been educating registered professional nurses since 1899.
 Following the centennial anniversary in 1999, the School of Nursing curriculum was revised and streamlined to accommodate students in the 21st century.
-An affiliation with Penn State Shenango took affect in August 2013.
+An affiliation with Penn State Shenango took effect in August 2013.

 Students are provided with a wide variety of educational opportunities by Masters-prepared faculty.
 The school has articulation agreements with Youngstown State, Slippery Rock and Pennsylvania State universities.